LionWeb-io/lionweb-mps/solutions/io.lionweb.mps.cmdline/readme.md

-# LionWeb MPS Command-Line Language Exporter
+# LionWeb MPS Command Line Exporter

 ## Usage
 Gradle requires some workarounds to pass arguments, so we have to wrap our command-line arguments in `-Pargs`: